Rubzio/styleguides/clean-abap/CleanABAP.md

     - [Forward unexpected exceptions instead of catching and failing](#forward-unexpected-exceptions-instead-of-catching-and-failing)
     - [Write custom asserts to shorten code and avoid duplication](#write-custom-asserts-to-shorten-code-and-avoid-duplication)

+## What quality code is and why bother?

+tbd.

 ## How to

 > [Clean ABAP](#clean-abap) > [Content](#content) > [This section](#how-to)